3C277.1 e-MERLIN workshop: Part 2 - Imaging

 minblperant=2, minsnr=2) # These are set to lower values than the defaults which are for arrays with many antennas

-Check the terminal and logger; there should be no (or almost no) failed solutions.
+Check the terminal and logger; there should ideally be no failed solutions or very few.

 plotms(vis='target.p1',